sunnyh3ad/Music-PEP/README.md

 1. Clone the repository to your local machine.
 2. Open the project in your preferred IDE.
-3. Configure the database connection settings in the `ConnectionManager.java` file.
+3. Configure the database connection settings in the `ConnectionManager.java` file which can be found in the folder connection with the path `src/musicpep/connection`.
 4. Run the project.

 ## Features